SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 ## Bonus Component: Lightning Enhanced Calendar Dynamic Interaction Tester

 I have included an additional component that will intercept and display calendar entry creation, update, and deletion events from Lightning Enhanced Calendar using [Lightning Dynamic Interactions](https://admin.salesforce.com/blog/2021/introducing-dynamic-interactions-the-latest-low-code-innovation-for-salesforce-platform).
 At the time of this writing, however, these are only available in Lightning App pages.
-The component is there to (1) demonstrate how a component can be written and configured in Lightning App Builder to respond to calendar update events from Lightning Enhanced Calendar and (2) to test the LWC code.
+The component is there to (1) demonstrate how a component can be written and configured in Lightning App Builder to respond to calendar update events from Lightning Enhanced Calendar and (2) help me test the main LWC code.

-If you create a scratch org testbed environment using the included `CreateScratchOrg` script, the `Lightning Enhanced Calendar` app page will be set up with this component already properly configured.
+If you create a scratch org testbed environment using the included `CreateScratchOrg` script, the `Lightning Enhanced Calendar` app page will be set up with this component already properly configured and a separate permission set, `Lightning Enhanced Calendar Tester`, that grants access to the page and custom tab, assigned to the default user.

 ## Caveats, Bugs, and Known Limitations

-- The component does not handle all-day or repeating events.
+- The [FullCalendar library](https://fullcalendar.io) version used by this package is 4.3.1, the most recent of the 4.*x* generation, which is (according to several Internet posts at the time of this writing) the last version that works and plays well with the Salesforce Lightning Web Components framework.
+One day if I have time before I retire, I may try to get things working with a more recent version, but it's not high on my priority list and 4.3.1 does everything I need it to.
+- Although the FullCalendar library can handle all-day and repeating events, the LWC does not provide any interface for managing them.
 - The calendar may not display on first load even though no errors are displayed.
 I believe this is due to a race condition somewhere in loading the FullCalendar JavaScript libraries, but have not been able to locate the problem.
 A page refresh (or two) usually fixes the problem.
-- The [FullCalendar library](https://fullcalendar.io) version used by this package is 4.3.1, the latest of the 4.*x* generation, which is (according to several Internet posts at the time of this writing) the last version that works and plays well with the Salesforce Lightning Web Components framework.
-Fortunately, it does everything I need it to do.
 - Since the `filter` key of the `Objects` configuration variable is quite literally a [SOQL injection](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/pages_security_tips_soql_injection.htm), I do not take any defensive action against SOQL injection.
-If you have opinions about that, please re-read the section below about how this code is meant to help my Salesforce colleagues do customer demos as easily as they can and how this code, as delivered, is not ready for production use.
+If you have opinions about that, please re-read the section below about how this code is meant to help my Salesforce colleagues do customer demonstrations as easily as they can and how this code, as delivered, is not ready for production use.
 That's why it's licensed under the [BSD 3-Clause](./License.md) license.
-By all means, take whatever steps you need to secure it if you wish to deploy it in a production environment.
+By all means, take whatever steps you need to secure it if you wish to deploy it to a production environment.

 ## Troubleshooting